 When it comes to connecting with the person you’re caring for, says Rittenberg, “people think it’s quantity; it’s not.
 It’s quality.”
 A seven-minute phone call is no less positive than a 20-minute one, she argues, particularly for people who are memory-impaired and don’t weigh time the same way.
 While caregivers may feel guilt for shorter, increasingly online interactions, for their loved ones it might simply be seeing the friendly face – whether in person or on a computer screen, with a quick hello or a full chat – that makes their day.

 Assemble your team – creatively

 Put together a team, just like you would at work, to ensure you’ve got the people in place with the knowledge and support you need.
 Be creative – look outside the obvious support circle.
 It might be an accountant you need; if you’re caring for parents without understanding a great deal about their finances, you may not even realize what long-term care options you can pursue.
-“Sometimes there are people in your world who can help, who have nothing to do with visiting or bringing food,” says Rittenberg, citing the example of her elderly neighbours who get a ring on their doorbell every day from the same mailman who has served the community for years.
+“Sometimes there are people in your world who can help, who have nothing to do with visiting or bringing food,” says Rittenberg, citing the example of her elderly neighbours who get a ring on their doorbell every day from the same mail carrier who has served the community for years.
 “You know he’s’ not coming in or having tea or anything like that – but that’s’ an interface,” says Rittenberg.
-“Small thinks like that can make a huge difference."
+“Small things like that can make a huge difference."

 Accept that what works for you won’t work for everyone and vice versa